Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Firearm/Weapon Laws

-Idaho employers have immunity from civil damages if a lawsuit arises out of the employer's policy to allow or not prohibit employees from storing firearms in their vehicles on the employer's premises.
+Idaho employers have immunity from civil damages if a lawsuit arises out of the employer's policy to specifically allow or not prohibit employees from storing firearms in their personal vehicles on the employer's premises.
 Idaho Code § 5-341.
 Idaho has no law prohibiting an employer from restricting or banning employees from bringing weapons onto the workplace premises.
 Policies can include bans on firearms, allowing firearms, requiring reporting to the supervisor if the employee possesses a concealed carry permit and intends to carry, or any other requirement or prohibition the employer sees fit to institute.

 Additional Laws and Regulations